 Chess Classes for Kids

-Description: These classes meet once per week and are one hour in
+Description: These classes meet one hour per week (year-round) and

-length.
-They integrate topical lessons, short video tutorials, puzzles,
+provide engaging topical chess lessons, short video tutorials, puzzles,

-examples from grandmaster games and other activities in a proven learning
+examples from grandmaster games and other fun activities in a proven

 Personalized instruction and an achievement chart make it easy for